Tetralogy of Fallot

 When to see a doctor

-Seek medical help if you notice that your baby has the following symptoms:
+Seek medical help if you notice that your baby has the following signs or symptoms:

 - Difficulty breathing